Suns vs. Clippers: Betting Trends, Record ATS, Home/Road Splits

 Suns Betting Records & Stats

-- Phoenix has an average point total of 225.2 in its outings this year, 0.3 fewer points than this game's over/under.
+- Phoenix has an average total of 225.2 in its contests this year, 1.3 fewer points than this game's over/under.

+- So far this season, the Suns have compiled a 43-38-0 record against the spread.

 - Phoenix has been the favorite in 49 games this season and won 36 (73.5%) of those contests.